SM 32x175 [2xM8] / N42 - magnetic roller

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
-Additionally, miniscule components of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+Furthermore, miniscule components of these devices have the potential to be problematic in medical diagnosis when they are in the body.

 In the event of a collision between two neodymium magnets, it can result in them getting chipped.
 They are coated with a shiny nickel plating similar to steel, but they are not as hard.
 In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
 Protecting your eyes is essential.